READER BEWARE: I ENJOY TALKING ABOUT MYSELF.

-In high school, I played percussion in marching band, bass guitar in a band with some friends, and dabbled in drama.
+In high school, I played percussion in marching band, bass guitar in a garage band, and dabbled in drama.
 I also worked with our school librarian in a grassroots movement to revamp the summer reading program.
 We took a languishing program that offered students the choice of reading one of two dry classics over the summer, and turned it into a contemporary program that included works by new Young Adult authors, Stephen King, and Harry Potter, just to name a few.
 It was a huge hit, and made students dread summer reading less, which is always a success in my book.
 I presented the program in a speech to my entire high school, designed and drew posters for each book we'd added to the program, and gave talks on the book 1984 to rotating groups of students as part of a book fair day to drum up interest.

 In university, whilst pursuing a bachelor's in history and a double minor in French and English, I began branching out into tabletop RPGs, cutting my teeth on White Wolf's New World of Darkness system.
 From there I would end up dabbling in Dungeons & Dragons Exalted, All Flesh Must Be Eaten, Doctor Who: Adventures In Time And Space, Firefly, and After The Bomb, as well as blowing my money on that quintessential cardboard crack, Magic: the Gathering.
 My first and foremost love, however, will always be Werewolf: The Forsaken.